gukoff/web-game-complete/modules/03_in_memory_storage/README.md

 #### 1. Enable flask sessions

 Flask will create sessions only after we configure it some secret key.

+> This is a security measure - flask stores session data in the user's browser as a cookie cryptographically signed with this secret key.
+Without a secret key, there would be no signature, and without a signature, hackers could tamper with the session data.

 Add a secret key to your app: